Gig economy: everything you need to know about this labor market

 What are gig economy companies and platforms?
 And what does it take to join?

-As mentioned, the gig economy companies serve as a mediator between workers and consumers.
+As mentioned, gig economy companies serve as a mediator between workers and consumers.
 Some of the most popular ones don’t ask for special skill sets, or even active participation – you can be a driver or simply advertise your place for vacation rentals.
-In any case, they’re a great solution for both the full-time employees looking for an extra income and the people searching for a new, primary job.
+In any case, gig economy companies are a great solution for both the full-time employees looking for an extra income and the people searching for a new, primary job.

-Such gig economy platforms and companies worth checking out include giants such as Uber, Instacart, Airbnb, Etsy, TaskRabbit, PeoplePerHour, and Outschool
+Gig economy platforms and companies worth checking out include giants such as Uber, Instacart, Airbnb, Etsy, TaskRabbit, PeoplePerHour, and Outschool

-Uber is a taxi-like service that lets you become or ask for a private driver for destination driving or food delivery.
-According to their statements, Uber is creating as much as 20,000 jobs per month.
+Uber is a taxi-like service that lets you become a private driver for destination driving or food delivery.
+According to their statements, in 2020, Uber had over 5 million drivers all over the globe.

 To become an Uber driver, you’ll need to:

-- if younger than 23, you’ll need to have at least 3 years of driving experience
+✅ If younger than 23, you’ll need to be licensed to drive for at least 3 year

-- If older than 23, you’ll need to have at least 1 year of driving experience
+✅ If older than 23, you’ll need to be licensed to drive for at least 1 year

 Lyft and Doordash are similar alternatives.